How We See Ourselves Through Life's Challenges

 lovely

 Good writing, Bob.
 I am glad you have come to accept yourself.
 Hope you and some of the young people can find someone who will appreciate the other assets you have.
 What makes a good partner is not just someone who does not have a bag.
 To me, it is no worse than any other health problem someone may have.
-If I were dating, I would tell the person on at least the second or third date.
+If I were dating, I would tell the person at least by the second or third date.
 If they had any interest at all, they would want to find out what that means.
 If they don't want to find out more about you, they are not what you need.
-I may have felt different if I had been a lot younger when I got mine, but I was in my 70's when I got mine.
+I may have felt different if I had been a lot younger when I got mine, but I was in my 70s when I got mine.
 And I was not afraid of who knew it.
 I did not go around advertising it, but if you pass a lot of gas around people, you may have to tell them.
 Anyway, good luck, best wishes, and stay safe.

 Ritz

-How to Manage Emotions with LeeAnne Hayden | Hollister
+Getting Support in the Ostomy Community with LeeAnne Hayden | Hollister

 charleston_sunny

 And dating...hah, try to date when you have cancer and a bag.
-Oh and put COVID on top of that...yah, just gonna do my thing unless I find a brave soul who is ready for an adventure.
+Oh, and put COVID on top of that...yeah, just gonna do my thing unless I find a brave soul who is ready for an adventure.
 I think though that you could easily distance yourself and meet someone in person.
 Maybe a walk out in nature or sitting by the water or sit at a really long table and yell across it...LOL.

 w30bob